labri-progress/AIFEX/dashboard/views/evaluation/amazon-assisted.md

 </figure>

-Your goal is to make an order by completing the following steps.
-You are encouraged to make some other actions between these steps, such as changing the quantities, add multiple product in the basket, removing products from the basket ...
-1. Make a research for an iphone
-2. Add a filter
-4. Add one or more product to your basket
-5. Click on the proceed to checkout button
+* Do some actions that do not have pink borders, as changing product quantity, making more filters ...
+* Avoid clicking on the red or orange borders, when possible.

 <h2>Step 4</h2>